 2. Partner with other podcasts.

 Networking and connecting with your contemporaries is essential for gaining new listeners.
 Contact podcasts you think would be a good fit to partner with.
 Agreeing to mention each other's podcasts will direct their listeners to your program, in exchange for informing your own followers of theirs.
 Guest-starring on each other's podcasts is an even better way of sharing listeners.
 It always pays to make connections and friends in the field who can support you.
 Competition is important, but forming strong bonds is just as important.

 3. Take on guest stars.

-Speaking of guest-starring, if your show plans on having guests for interviews, be sure to take advantage of your guests' followings.
+Speaking of guest-starring, if your show plans on interviewing guests, take advantage of your guests' followings.
 Make announcements about your upcoming guests, and work with them to promote their episode as much as possible.
 Even a single social media post from their account about the episode has the potential to bring in hundreds of more downloads, depending on their following.
 Send guest stars a reminder email with a link to the episode once it launches for easy sharing.
 Your guest's audience has the potential to become your audience if listeners like what they hear.